Mozayik/shovel/doc/ServiceEnabled.md

 # ServiceRunning

-Asserts that a system service is running.
+Asserts that a system service is enabled.

 ## Arguments